Aspect Ratio Converter

 QUICK ANSWER

-The fastest way to change a video's aspect ratio — it runs entirely in your browser, so nothing uploads, there's no signup, and no watermark.
-Reframe a landscape recording to 9:16 for TikTok, Reels, and Shorts, to 1:1 or 4:5 for Instagram, or back to 16:9.
+The fastest free aspect ratio converter online.
+Reframe a landscape recording to 9:16 for TikTok, Reels, and Shorts, to 1:1 or 4:5 for Instagram, or back to 16:9 for YouTube.
+Native ffmpeg on our servers, no signup, no watermark, files deleted in 24 hours.

 • 9:16, 1:1, 4:5, 16:9 presets